 I still quite enjoy ironing, but I don’t much care for the rest of the housework experience.
 I shared a house once with a friend whose policy was to keep the toilets and basins clean, and not think too much about the rest; I continue this approach, except when my mother comes for Sunday lunch and expects the living room rug to be hoovered.

 In addition to practicalities and family history, I also feel uneasy about how the employer/home cleaner relationship can work out.
 That’s partly because, in recent years, my mother has employed some pretty dodgy cleaners; the line between ‘friend’ and ’employee’ seems particularly hard to negotiate when you’re elderly.
-One cleaner clearly expected to move in my parents when her relationship fell apart.
+One cleaner clearly expected to move in with my parents when her relationship fell apart.
 But even without these complications, I feel uneasy about being the one who can afford not to clean.
 A few years ago a colleague from another university, on buying a bolt-hole in my town, asked me if I ‘had a little woman who does’, who could keep an eye on her new residence and check if any mail needed to be forwarded.
 I cringed.
 I can’t be doing with this.
 I didn’t even reply.

 So, no cleaner.
 It’s all down to me, with assistance from the husband, At one point we had a wall chart on which various tasks were listed with an indication of whether they were weekly, monthly or whatever.
 Whoever did them initialled them.
 This was rather too close to the whiteboards one finds in public toilets, so I can see why it fell into disuse.
 However, the husband doesn’t see dirt, and I do, although that doesn’t mean I choose to respond to it.